-City charged drainage fee as a condition of land use approval.
+City charged drainage fee as condition of land use approval.
 Wolf Ranch refused to pay fee claiming it violated State private property rights act (RIPA).
-Supremes upheld fee because it was adopted via legislative process and uniformly assessed to all property owners in drainage basin.
+Supremes upheld fee because it was adopted via legislative process and uniformly assessed to all property owners in basin.

 St Johns Water Management District v.
 Koontz (FL/2009)

 St. Johns conditioned issuance of development permit on provision of off-site drainage improvements to mitigate environmental impact.
 Koontz refused and sued.
 District Court of Appeals ruled requirement was violation of Nolan/Dolan and resulted in a taking.